Blendtec Designer 650 Review

 Performance Comparison

-We bought all the top blenders that are currently available on the market, then tested them side-by-side to see which blender is really the best of them all.
+We bought all the top blenders that are currently available on the market, then tested them side-by-side to see which of these kitchen appliances is really the best of them all.
 We compared their skills at whipping up the perfect frozen margarita or smoothie, pureeing and grinding food, and how convenient it is to use.
 We split our testing process into five weighted rating metrics, with the Blendtec's results described below.

 Smoothies

-The Blendtec got off to a good start, doing a respectable job at mixing up smoothies and earning a 7 out of 10 for its performance in this metric, which accounts for 30% of the total score.
-We made a green smoothie, a berry smoothie, a fruit and oat smoothie, and an Oreo malt in each blender, grading the texture and taste of each beverage produced.
+The Blendtec got off to a good start, doing a respectable job at mixing up smoothies, which accounts for 30% of the total score.
+We made a green smoothie, a berry smoothie, a fruit & oat smoothie, and an Oreo malt in each blender, grading the texture and taste of each beverage produced.

-We used the "Smoothie" preset for the green, berry and fruit and oat smoothie and then the "Ice Cream" setting for the Oreo malt, per the manufacturer's instruction.
-The green smoothie came out quite well, liquefying the ingredients much more than some of the other products.
+Per the manufacturer's instructions, we used the “Smoothie” preset for the green, berry, and fruit & oat smoothie and then the “Ice Cream” setting for the Oreo malt.
+The green smoothie came out quite well, liquefying the ingredients much more than some other blenders.

 It only left a few residual pieces of greenery unblended, but overall we felt that the texture of the smoothie was just a little too watery, failing to match the velvety-smooth texture of the top products.

-The berry smoothie came out quite similarly, with the Blendtec only failing to blend a small chunk of fruit and seed.
-This blender doesn't really obliterate the seeds, so we did find the finished drink to taste slightly seedy if we drank it unsifted, though overall it still created one of the better smoothies of the group.
+The berry smoothie turned out similarly, with the Blendtec only failing to blend a small chunk of fruit and seed.
+This blender doesn't really obliterate the seeds, and the finished drink was slightly seedy if we drank it unsifted, though overall it still created one of the better smoothies of the test group.

-The quality dropped a little with the fruit and oat smoothie — it didn't struggle with the thicker smoothie, but did leave some unblended oats on the side of the pitcher.
-We also noticed that the Blendtec slightly heated up the smoothie, with the finished product being noticeably warmer than the beverages produced by other blenders
+The quality dropped a little with the fruit and oat smoothie — it didn't struggle with the thicker smoothie, but it left some unblended oats on the side of the pitcher.
+We also noticed that the Blendtec slightly heated up the smoothie, with the finished product being noticeably warmer than the beverages produced by other blenders.

 Ice

 Next, we moved on to our Ice metric, which constitutes 20% of the overall score for each appliance.
 This metric is composed of two tests: crushing ice and mixing up a frozen margarita.
-The Blendtec scored close to — but not quite at — the top of the group, earning a 9 out of 10.
+The Blendtec scored close to the top of the group here.

-The Blendtec crushes it at crushing ice, obliterating all of the ice cubes without struggling.
-However, they did bounce around a bit right at the start and there were a few larger chunks that evaded being crushed wedged under the blades.
+The Blendtec crushes it at crushing ice, obliterating most of the ice cubes without struggling.
+However, they bounced around a bit at the start, and there were a few larger chunks wedged under the blades that evaded being crushed.

 The Blendtec Designer delivered another admirable performance in our margarita challenge.
-We used the recommended "Ice Crush" setting, which ran for about 35 seconds, and produced a decently well-blended margarita.
-The ice was evenly crushed but the finished drink wasn't quite as smooth as some of the other products, with the average size of the crushed ice just being a little bit larger.
+We used the recommended “Ice Crush” setting, which ran for about 35 seconds, and produced a decently well-blended margarita.
+The ice was evenly crushed, but the finished drink just wasn't quite as smooth as some of the other products, with the average size of the crushed ice being a bit larger.

 Convenience

 For this group of tests, we rated and judged how easy it is to actually use each blender, scoring them on everything from their preset functions to how easy they are to clean.
-The Blendtec did quite well, tying with a handful of other blenders for the top position with its score of 7 out of 10.
+The Blendtec did quite well.
 Altogether, the tests in this metric account for 20% of the total score — identical to our Ice metric.

-We started off by looking at the different preset functions on each product, as well as how clearly they are labeled.
-This blender has 6 presets: batters, ice crush, smoothie, ice cream, whole juice, and soups, which are each identified by a different icon.
+We started by looking at the different preset functions on each product and how clearly they are labeled.
+This blender has six presets: batters, ice crush, smoothie, ice cream, whole juice, and soups, which are each identified by a different icon.
 The icons are quite intuitive, showing a whisk for batters or a margarita glass for crushing ice, but the EKG symbol for pulse can throw you off at first.

 It has a digital timer that will count down when using the presets and count up when using the manual mode.
 The Blendtec is also one of the easiest products to clean, with the pitcher being by far the easiest to clean thoroughly without getting cut.

-However, the inner lid did feel a bit flimsy.
+However, the inner lid felt a bit flimsy.
 Conveniently, you can also place the pitcher back on the base to dry, as there is still a decent amount of ventilation.
-Unfortunately, the lid and blades are not listed as being dishwasher-safe, while the pitcher is labeled as being fine for the top shelf only.
+Unfortunately, the lid and blades are not listed as being dishwasher-safe.
+The pitcher is labeled as being fine for the top shelf only.

 It also is very easy to remove the lid, though it can take a small amount of extra attention to get it properly aligned and seated when putting it on.